Invoicing, like most life skills, is obvious when you know how, but confusing when you don't.

 The first time I did a freelance job for an independent production co was back in the late 1980s.

 The job was a breakfast cereal commercial for Passion Pictures.
 Today, Passion is one of London's leading independent film-makers, then it was a fledgling start-up in Soho.
 I was very inexperienced, and trying not to show it.

-You can and will do better.
-At the top of the blog is a sample invoice, taken from Wikipedia.
+You can do better.
+Below is a suggested template for a sample invoice.
 It includes all the vital information that should be on an invoice.
 This includes:

 - A heading at the top, saying "Invoice"

 - Your name, your own brand, or your company name (if you have a company).
 If you don't have a company, you can put your own name or simply a trading name, which can be anything.
 "Awesome Animation", "Garage Films" - or whatever.
 A trading name is just that - the name you trade under.

 - Invoice Number.
 These should be sequential.
 Begin at number 1 and start counting.

 - Your terms.
 These are usually "payment due within 14 days" or thereabouts.

 - Supplier name and address - that's you, the supplier of services

 - Client name and address - that's the person or company you are invoicing.